jabawack81/blog/New devs.md

 ## What should I build?

-This is quite a tricky question as again the answer depends on a number of factors

-* The industry you want to work in.
+This is quite a tricky question as again the answer depends on a number of factors, the industry and anguage you want to work in and if you're building something simply to learn the language or to build up your portfolio and showoff your skills.
-*